-- Encourage development on available sites and out-parcels for both large format and neighborhood-scale commercial activity. - Consider office, institutional and residential as alternative uses to commercial-retail for remaining commercially-zoned land and outparcels. - Encourage and facilitate high quality building design and placemaking improvements in Yorkville's destination commercial areas. - Facilitate a grocery-anchored development near the Illinois Route 71 and 47 intersection. - Plan for a future Metra Station TOD neighborhood.
+- · Facilitate commercial development on available sites and out-parcels for both large format and neighborhood-scale commercial activity. - · Consider alternative uses to retail on sites that are unlikely to be fully built-out as commercial centers. - Re-zone for alternative land uses commercially-zoned land not likely to be built out over the time horizon of this Comprehensive Plan. - Encourage and facilitate high quality building design and placemaking improvements in Yorkville's destination commercial areas. - Plan for a future Metra Station TOD neighborhood.

-Attract new industries in existing industrial areas and plan for new industrial development in both existing and new industrial parks.
+Attract new industries in existing and planned industrial areas.

-- Encourage development on available sites in existing industrial areas. - Explore options for expanding and redeveloping the Fox Industrial Park. - Conduct additional planning for creation of an industrial park along Eldamain Road. - Incorporate consistent urban design and placemaking elements as part of industrial developments in Yorkville.
+- Encourage infill industrial development in existing industrial parks. - Explore options for expanding and redeveloping existing Yorkville industrial areas. - Conduct additional industrial areas along major transportation corridors. - · Incorporate consistent urban design and placemaking elements as part of industrial developments in Yorkville.

-SECTION 5 - PROSPEROUS CITY
+SECTION 5 - VIBRANT CITY

-Section 5 of the Comprehensive Plan Update, "Prosperous City", outlines key planning goals and strategies for the Downtown district and Yorkville's other commercial areas along Illinois Routes 47 and 34.
+Section 5 of the Comprehensive Plan Update, "Vibrant City", outlines key planning goals and strategies for the Downtown district and Yorkville's other commercial areas along Illinois Routes 47 and 34.
 For Yorkville stakeholders, revitalizing Downtown Yorkville is a high priority while facilitating the build-out of recently developed commercial areas should be a focus of targeted community and economic development efforts.